Lopburi mall shooting: Perpetrator

 Prasittichai Khaokaew (born 26 December 1981) lived with his wife of three years in the Lopburi province.
-Khaokaew was a head master of a primary school in the neighboring Sing Buri province, where he earned a monthly salary of ฿30,000.
+Khaokaew was a headmaster of a primary school in the neighboring Sing Buri province, where he earned a monthly salary of ฿30,000.
 Other staff at the school described him as a friendly person who easily got along with others.
 He reportedly lived a luxury lifestyle, which caused him to amass ฿2,000,000 in debt.
 He was known to police because he had previously purchased an illegally imported BMW Z4 sports car.
 Khaokaew was also a gun enthusiast who owned several firearms.

 Khaokaew claimed to have planned the crime three days in advance.
 He borrowed the gun used in the crime from his father and returned it to him the day after the shooting.
 He also purchased the silencer for the weapon online.
 The motorcycle he used to flee the scene was owned by his father-in-law.
 He discarded the clothes he wore at the Kok Ko tambon of the Mueang Lopburi district.

 Khaokaew was arrested on the morning of 22 January 2020 while driving on Highway 311 in his BMW 5 Series car.
 After his arrest, Khaokaew's wife went into hiding after being harassed and threatened.
 Khaokaew confessed to the murders, stating he committed them because he was bored with his life and wanted more excitement.
 However, he later retracted this statement, claiming he actually committed the crime because of his financial problems.
 He also stated that he dumped the gold he stole into a river.
 This was later proven false when investigators found the 33 gold necklaces hidden at his father's house.